luapower/luapower-all/libcurl.md

 ## Binaries

-The included libcurl binaries are compiled to use the SSL/TLS APIs provided by the OS and do not include binaries for OpenSSL or other SSL library, except for Linux, where [openssl] is used (*).
+The included libcurl binaries are compiled to use the SSL/TLS APIs provided by the host OS by default but can also use luapower's [openssl] as SSL backend provided libcurl is initalized manually with `curl.init{sslbackend='openssl'}`.

-> (*) The decision to ship OpenSSL on Linux is because OpenSSL is not ABI-compatible between versions and distros don't usually ship multiple versions of it (sigh, Linux).
+The decision to ship OpenSSL even on Linux is because OpenSSL is not ABI-compatible between versions and distros don't usually ship multiple versions of it (sigh, Linux).

 DNS resolving is asynchronous using the multi-threaded resolver.